creemama/run-non-root/README.md

 Run Linux commands as a non-root user, creating a non-root user if necessary.

 Options:
+  -c, --chown             Colon-separated list of files and directories to run
+                          "chown USERNAME:GID" on before executing the
+                          command; you can use this option multiple times instead of using a colon-separated list; run-non-root ignores this option if you are already running as a non-root user; unlike -p this option is non-recursive.
   -d, --debug             Output debug information; using --quiet does not
                           silence debug output.
 Double up (-dd) for more output.
   -f, --group GROUP_NAME  The group name to use when executing the command; the